Understanding Your Green Card Priority Date: Parsing the Visa Bulletin and Predicting Your Green Card Arrival

 By providing a monthly update on visa availability, the Visa Bulletin offers predictability to applicants, allowing them to plan their immigration process more effectively.
 It helps nonimmigrant workers seeking permanent residency to estimate when they might be eligible to apply for adjustment of status.

 Visa Availability: The Visa Bulletin lists the availability of immigrant visa numbers for family-sponsored and employment-based categories.
 It indicates whose Priority Dates are current in each category, meaning who is eligible to put in their green card application now.
+A visa number must be available before an applicant can proceed with their green card application.

 Priority Dates: The priority date is typically the date when the immigrant petition was filed or when the labor certification was accepted.
+The applicant's priority date determines their place in line for visa processing.

 Oversubscription: When a category or country is oversubscribed, only applicants with a priority date earlier than the cut-off date may be issued visas.
 This is why the Visa Bulletin shows different cut-off dates for different countries, reflecting the varying levels of demand and backlog for each country.